Model categories and pro-$p$ Iwahori-Hecke modules

 At the end of our article we specialize to the case that $H$ is the pro-$p$ Iwahori-Hecke algebra of a split connected reductive group $\mathbb{G}$ over a non-archimedean local field of residue characteristic $p$.
 If $\mathbb{G}$ is semisimple we consider the canonical Gorenstein projective resolution $\GP_\bullet(M)\to M\to 0$ of an $H$-module $M$ constructed by Ollivier and Schneider (cf.\ \cite{OS14}, \S6.4).
 On the other hand, we consider the complex $\C_c^\mathrm{or}(\mathcal{X}_{(\bullet)},\F(M))$ of oriented chains of the $G$-equivariant coefficient system $\F(M)$ on the Bruhat-Tits building $\mathcal{X}$ of $G$ associated with $M$ by the second author (cf.\ \cite{Koh}, \S3.2).
 In Proposition \ref{oriented_chains} we show that there is a functorial isomorphism of complexes $\C^\mathrm{or}_c(\mathcal{X}_{(\bullet)},\F(M))\cong\FF\GP(M)_\bullet$.
 In particular, the chain complex of $\F(M)$ consists of objects of $\C(G)$.
 For the chain complex of a fixed point system as studied in \cite{OS14}, \S3.1, this is generally not true (cf.\ Example \ref{not_C(G)}).\\

 {\bf Acknowledgments.} This work was partially funded by the DFG grant {\it Smooth modular representation theory of $p$-adic reductive groups}.
 Both authors are members of the DFG Research Training Group {\it Symmetries and Classifying Spaces -- Analytic, Arithmetic and Derived}.
-The financial support of the DFG is gratefully acknowledged.\\
+The financial support of the DFG is gratefully acknowledged.
+We would also like to thank the anonymous referee for a very careful reading and many valuable suggestions.\\

 {\bf Notation and conventions.} A class of objects of a category $\C$ will usually be identified with the corresponding full subcategory.
 If we denote an adjunction by $F:\C\rightleftarrows\D:U$ then $F$ is always assumed to be left adjoint to $U$.
 The unit (resp.\ the counit) of an adjunction will always be denoted by $\eta$ (resp.\ $\varepsilon$).
 We say that a functor $F:\C\to\D$ {\it preserves} (resp.\ {\it reflects}) a property (P) if $F*$ (resp.\ $*$) has property (P) whenever $*$ (resp.\ $F*$) does.
 For any unital ring $S$ we denote by $\Mod(S)$ the category of left $S$-modules.
 Given $M,N\in\Mod(S)$ we write $\Hom_S(M,N)$ for the set of $S$-linear maps from $M$ to $N$.